-The Japanese Chin is a toy dog who’s been a popular companion breed in Asia for more than a thousand years.
+The Japanese Chin is a toy dog breed.
+It has been a popular companion breed in Asia for more than a thousand years.

 Japanese Chins typically weigh from 7 to 11 pounds and stand between 8 to 11 inches tall.

-With their abundant, silky coat, flattish face, and wide-set eyes, they bear the distinctive look of an Asian breed.
+With their abundant, silky coat, flattish face, and wide-set eyes, they bear the unique look of an Asian breed.

 Where Does the Japanese Chin Come From?

-There has been a lot of speculation about the Japanese Chin’s origins.
+There is a lot of speculation about the Japanese Chin’s origins.

 Despite their name, it seems that the breed originated in the Chinese imperial court as long as 1,500 years ago.